open/close all folders

 - Feet of Clay

-- Retcon/Retronym - Clone Zero was not intended to be a clone at first, but his character designer was unsatisfied with how Zero turned out and designed to introduce his preferred version of the character as the true Zero in the next game.
-Because of this, Clone Zero is simply known as Zero in KOF 2000.
+- Retcon/Retronym: Clone Zero is simply known as Zero in KOF 2000.
+This is because he was not intended to be a clone at first, but his character designer was unsatisfied with how Zero turned out and designed to introduce his preferred version of the character as the true Zero in the next game.

 - Shoulders of Doom

 - SNK Boss: Gains super meter incredibly fast, and his supers inflict roughly over half of your health's worth of damage.

 - Turned Against Their Masters: Via a Kill Sat.
 It failed.

 - Villainous Breakdown: Once he loses, he tries to kill everyone via the Zero Cannon... which isn't working.
 He's constantly asking why it won't work, all while Button Mashing with the activation switch...which didn't end well for him as the Zero Cannon's generator ends up exploding.